canonical/pgbouncer-operator/README.md

 - `database`
   - Provides a relation to client applications.
   - Importantly, this relation doesn't handle scaling the same way others do.
-All PgBouncer nodes are read/writes, and they expose the read/write nodes of the backend database through the database name `f"{dbname}_standby"`.
+All PgBouncer nodes are read/writes, and they expose the read/write nodes of the backend database through the database name `f"{dbname}_readonly"`.
+  - However, the leader node is the only node in the `"endpoints"` field, and the follower nodes are stored in the `"read-only-endpoints"` field of the relation databag.
+This is to preserve interoperability with the postgres charm.
 - `backend-database`
   - Relates to backend [postgresql-operator](https://github.com/canonical/postgresql-operator) database charm.
 Without a backend relation, this charm will enter BlockedStatus - if there's no Postgres backend, this charm has no purpose.